12th SS Panzer Division Hitlerjugend

 The SS Division Hitlerjugend or 12th SS Panzer Division "Hitlerjugend" (12.
 SS-Panzerdivision "Hitlerjugend") was a German armoured division of the Waffen-SS during World War II.
 The majority of its junior enlisted men were drawn from members of the Hitler Youth, while the senior NCOs and officers were from other Waffen-SS divisions.
+Most of the enlisted men were teenagers, starting from the ages of 16 or even 15.

-The division committed several war crimes while en route to and during the early battles of the Allied Normandy landings, including the Ascq and Normandy massacres, and several massacres, arsons and rapes in cities Plomion, Tavaux, Bouillon, Godinne, Hun, Rivere, Warnant and Namur.
-It first saw action on 7 June 1944 as part of the German defensive operations at Caen, and suffered great casualties during the Battle of the Falaise Pocket.
+The division committed several war crimes while en route to and during the early battles of the Allied Normandy landings, including the Ascq and Normandy massacres, and several massacres, arsons and rapes in the cities of Plomion, Tavaux, Bouillon, Godinne, Hun, Rivere, Warnant and Namur.
+It first saw action on 7 June 1944 as part of the German defensive operations at Caen against Allied Forces, and suffered great casualties during the Battle of the Falaise Pocket.

 In December 1944, the division was committed against the US Army in the Ardennes offensive.
 After the operation's failure, which became known as the Battle of the Bulge, the division was sent to Hungary to participate in fighting around Budapest.
 The division eventually retreated into Austria and surrendered to the 7th US Army on 8 May 1945.
-After the war several members of the division, including its commander Kurt Meyer, were convicted of war crimes.
+After the war several members of the division, including its former commander Kurt Meyer, were convicted of war crimes.

 Formation and training

 The idea for the Waffen-SS division was first proposed by Artur Axmann, the leader of the Hitler Youth, to Reichsführer-SS Heinrich Himmler in early 1943.
 The plan for a division made up of Hitler Youth members born in 1926 was passed on to Adolf Hitler for his approval.
 Hitler approved the plan in February and SS-Gruppenführer Gottlob Berger was ordered to recruit the personnel.
 SS-Oberführer Fritz Witt of 1st SS Panzer Division Leibstandarte SS Adolf Hitler (LSSAH) was appointed the divisional commander.
 Personnel from the LSSAH provided the regimental, battalion and most of the company commanders for the division.

 About 2,000 personnel were transferred from the LSSAH and in September 1943, the division had over 16,000 recruits on its roster, undergoing training in Beverloo Camp in Leopoldsburg, Belgium.
 The indoctrination was often brutal; while in Allied captivity, an SS man from the division recalled: "In the Waffen-SS you couldn't do anything if an Unterfuhrer hit you during the training.
 The purpose of the training is to make you just as they are; it's pure sadism".
-(The comments have also been taken from similar transcripts).

 In March 1944 the 12th SS was attached to the I SS Panzer Corps and transferred to Caen in Normandy.
 At the beginning of June, the division had over 150 tanks.